Probably not. Almost nobody has. That's the problem.

 That's the standard we hold ourselves to, and it's what we help founders build.

-If you've held QSBS-eligible stock and never done annual substantiation — or aren't sure whether your existing records would survive an audit — that's exactly what we can help with.
-We're building an annual QSBS substantiation service: template, CFO outreach, file maintenance, and retrospective work for prior years, handled end-to-end.
-Book a 20-minute call to talk through what it would look like for your situation.
+If you've held QSBS-eligible stock and never done annual substantiation — or aren't sure whether your existing records would survive an audit — that's exactly what we do.
+This is a built service, not a plan: QSBS Sentinel™ runs annual §1202 substantiation on a fixed fee — the attestation letter, CFO outreach, file maintenance, and retrospective work for prior years, handled end-to-end.
+See how QSBS Sentinel works, or book a 20-minute call to talk through your situation.

 This post is for educational purposes only and is not legal or tax advice.
 Consult a qualified attorney about your specific situation.